Compose & Embellish: Well-Structured Piano Performance Generation via A Two-Stage Approach: Experiments

 Our lead sheet model $p(M)$ is parameterized by a 12-layer Transformer \cite{vaswani2017attention} (512 hidden state dim., 8 attention heads, 41 million trainable parameters) with relative positional encoding proposed in \cite{dai2019transformer}.
 With a batch size of 2, we can set maximum sequence length to 2,400 (longer than 98\% \& 90\% of songs in $\mathcal{D}_\mathrm{p}$ \& $\mathcal{D}_\mathrm{f}$, respectively) on an RTX3090-Ti GPU with 24G memory.
 We use Adam optimizer with 200 steps of learning rate warmup to a peak of 1e$-$4, followed by 500k steps of cosine decay.
 We keep a checkpoint after each epoch, finding that checkpoints with around 0.4 training NLL produces outputs of the best perceived quality.
 Pretraining on $\mathcal{D}_\mathrm{p}$ requires over 5 days, while finetuning on $\mathcal{D}_\mathrm{f}$ takes less than half a day.

-The performance model $p(X|M)$ is a 12-layer linear Transformer with Performer \cite{choromanski2021rethinking} attention approximation.
-In each epoch, a random 3,072 token-long crop of interleaved $M$ and $X$ segments (see Sec.~\ref{subsec:model} for explanation) of each song is fed to the model in a batch size of 4.
+The performance model $p(X|M)$ is a 12-layer linear Transformer with Performer \cite{choromanski2021rethinking} attention (38 mil.~trainable parameters).
+In each epoch, a random 3,072 token-long crop of interleaved $M$ and $X$ segments (see Sec.~\ref{subsec:model} for explanation) of each song is fed to the with batch size$\,=\,$4.
 This sequence length corresponds to roughly 40 bars of performance.
-While its possible to feed full performances using batch size$=$1, we observe that the increased attention overhead and reduced batch size would render the training slow and unstable.
-Training the performance model takes around 3 days.\footnote{Model hyperparameters, hardware, optimizer settings, and checkpoint selection are the same as those for the lead sheet model.}
+While its possible to feed full performances using batch size$\,=\,$1, we observe that the increased attention overhead and reduced batch size render training slow and unstable.
+Training the performance model takes around 3 days.\footnote{Other model hyperparameters, hardware, optimizer settings, and checkpoint selection criterion are the same as those for the lead sheet model.}

 Nucleus sampling \cite{holtzman2019curious} with temperatured softmax is employed during inference.
 We discover that the temperature $\tau$ and probability mass truncation point $p$ greatly affect the intra-sequence repetitiveness and diversity of generated lead sheets.
 Thus, we follow \cite{fu2021theoretical} and search within $\tau=\{1.2, 1.3, 1.4\}$ and $p=\{.95, .97, .98, .99\}$ to find a combination with which our lead sheet model generates outputs with the closest mean perplexity (measured by the model itself) to that of validation real data.
 Finally, $\tau = 1.2$ and $p=.97$ are chosen.
-The effects of these two hyperparameters on the performance model are, however, more subtle.
+The effects of these two hyperparameters on the performance model are more subtle.
 We pick $\tau=1.1$ and $p=.99$ for they lead to the most pleasant sounding performances to our ears.